rcos/rcos-handbook/docs/membership/join_rcos.md

 ### 3. Join Discord Server

 RCOS uses Discord for all communication.
 It is required that you join the RCOS Discord server for updates, announcements, and team communication throughout the semester.
 Once you have logged into Telescope, [connect your Discord account](https://rcos.io/link/discord) which will add you to the Discord server.
-Here you'll be able to reach out to Faculty Advisors, Coordinators, Mentors, and your fellow members!
+Here, you'll be able to reach out to Faculty Advisors, Coordinators, Mentors, and your fellow members!

 ### 4. Attend First Meeting